yahavz100/Artificial-Intelligence/README.md

 Defined Corners-Problem search problem: State, Goal and Successors.

 Implemented Heuristic function(admissible and consistent) for Corners-Problem and Food Search-Problem.<br/>
-Function calculates manhattan distances from current position to closest goal in each state.
+Function calculates Manhattan distances from current position to closest goal in each state.

 ![alt text](Ex1/Extra/Capture1.jpg)